annumberhocker/logging_utility/README.md

 **POST /log/{filename}**

 Write to a log file named `filename` within the `/tmp/log_service_files` subdirectory.
-The data will be appended in `csv` format to the file if it exists, so add the `.csv` extension to the filename.
+If the file does not exist, it will be created.
+If it does exist, the data will be appended to the file.
+The data will be saved in `csv` format to the file, so add the `.csv` extension to the filename.

 **Request body**:
 ```